Peopling of Oceania: Pirogues

 Outrigger pirogue (prao) from Fiji, Melanesia).

 As Elsdon Best pointed out in 1925, "some of the types of vessel used by the older generations have long since disappeared, and no descriptions of them exist".
 The author notes, however, that the vessels identified by the first Europeans in the region were of three types: single-hulled pirogues, double-hulled pirogues (catamaran), and single-hulled outrigger pirogues (Proa).

 Single-hulled pirogues seem ill-suited to the high seas.
 Indeed, the absence of a keel makes them highly unstable in the event of waves or crosswinds, which can capsize them.
 Still in use, they are mainly used for river fishing, in the lagoon, or just beyond.

 Catamarans and proas can be used to replace the missing keel, preventing the pirogues from capsizing in heavy seas or crosswinds.
 Praos are relatively fragile, however, and don't seem to have been used for offshore sailing.
-It seems that large catamarans, made up of two large pirogues joined together, were the dominant means of offshore navigation for the Austronesians, at least in historical times.
+It seems that large catamarans, made up of two large pirogues joined, were the dominant means of offshore navigation for the Austronesians, at least in historical times.
 Māori oral tradition recalls a fleet of 13 large double pirogues at the origin of the settlement of New Zealand.
 However, Best does not rule out other traditions that speak of ocean crossings in single pirogues or outrigger canoes.

-The catamarans seem to have been of two types: simple pirogues temporarily joined together in pairs, and permanent catamarans, more solidly bound together.
+The catamarans seem to have been of two types: simple pirogues temporarily joined in pairs, and permanent catamarans, more solidly bound together.
 It was undoubtedly the second, more solid type that was used for ocean voyages, but these vessels ceased to be used with the arrival of Westerners, and their construction details are relatively poorly known.
 Sizes of 15 to 20 meters were easily achieved, and they could carry several dozen passengers.
 The largest were covered by a deck "joined to the body of the pirogue by ligatures".
 The total width of the two hulls and the deck could reach 3 or 4 meters, with a decked space between the two hulls.
 Huts could be built on the decks of catamarans, and there is a Tahitian term for such a construction: farepora.
 Numerous 19th-century engravings bear witness to these superstructures.
 "The largest vessels were around thirty meters long: the size of Cook's ship", but this was a maximum, as the hulls were made from a single tree trunk (Takamaka, for example), and the size of the offshore catamarans was limited by the size of the trees used to build them.

 "Ten or fifteen of these double pirogues could form a powerful fleet", and the travel report Stories of bank peninsula speaks of a fleet of 29 Māori vessels "composed of vessels specially adapted for ocean voyages".
 Anchors were made of large stones.
 Even more important was "the armada assembled in May 1774 in Tahiti to attack the neighboring island of Mo'orea [...].
 This 'Invincible Armada' consisted of one hundred and sixty double-hulled ships and as many supply pirogues".